A Generalized Approach to Power Analysis for Local Average Treatment Effects: Overview and the Method in Context

-To illustrate how the method of LATE power analysis presented in this paper could be used, this section applies it to the context of the National JTPA Study \citep{bloometal1997}.
+To illustrate how the method of LATE power analysis presented in this study could be used, the method is applied to the context of the National JTPA Study \citep{bloometal1997}.
 As described earlier, subjects were randomly assigned such that they were either allowed to enroll in a job training program (assigned to treatment) or excluded from the training for an 18-month period (assigned to control).
 However, many subjects exhibited noncompliance: many assigned to the treatment decided not to enroll in the training program, while a few assigned to the control gained access to the job training program.
 The outcome of interest here is the subjects' earnings in the 30-month period following their random assignment.